paunik/ScrollMagic/Tutorial : Basic Pin.md

 </main>
 ```

-Once your markup is in place you can begin to structure your project and set the trigger points.
-In this example below  we initiate the ScrollMagic controller with the variable called “controller”, set property values for each scene and finally add them to the ScrollMagic controller.
+Now that we have our markup in place we can begin to structure the project and set our trigger points.
+In the example below we initiate the ScrollMagic controller with a variable called “controller”, set property values for each scene and finally add them to the ``ScrollMagic()`` class controller.
 ```javascript
 // init ScrollMagic Controller controller = new ScrollMagic();